-There are currently five CAR T therapies approved in the U.S. and EU: Novartis' Kymriah (tisagenlecleucel); Gilead Sciences, Inc.'s and Kite Pharma's Yescarta (axicabtagene ciloleucel) and Tecartus (brexucabtagene autoleucel); and Bristol Myers Squibb's Breyanzi (lisocabtagene maraleucel) and Abecma (idecabtagene vicleucel).
-However, there are over one-hundred CAR T therapy products in development with more than thirty-five being allogeneic and off-the-shelf cell therapies.
+There are a number of CAR T therapies approved in the U.S. and EU including Novartis' Kymriah (tisagenlecleucel); Gilead Sciences, Inc.'s and Kite Pharma's Yescarta (axicabtagene ciloleucel) and Tecartus (brexucabtagene autoleucel); Bristol Myers Squibb's Breyanzi (lisocabtagene maraleucel) and Abecma (idecabtagene vicleucel); and Janssen's Carvykti (ciltacabtagene autoleucel).
+In addition, there are over one-hundred CAR T therapy products in development with a significant number being allogeneic and off-the-shelf cell therapies.
 In addition, depending on the diseases that our CAR T therapies target, we may face competition in the indication of interest from both CAR T therapies and other modalities such as small molecules and antibodies.
 T-cell based treatments for cancer, such as CAR T and TCR therapies, have recently been an area of significant research and development by academic institutions and biopharmaceutical companies.
-XCART therapies may compete with product candidates from a number of companies that are currently focused on this therapeutic modality, which we estimate to include over one-hundred other companies.